Indiana State Road 11

-State Road 11 in the U.S. state of Indiana is located in south central Indiana and is divided into a northern and southern section.
+State Road 11 (SR 11) in the U.S. state of Indiana is located in south central Indiana and is divided into a northern and southern section.
 These sections were never connected.
+One section of the highway was previously numbered State Road 33 (SR 33).

 Route description

 Southern section

-The southern portion is a southwest-northeast road in Floyd and Harrison counties.
+The southern portion is a southwest–northeast road in Floyd and Harrison counties.
 Its southern terminus is at State Road 135 near the town of Mauckport, which is on the Ohio River.
 From there, the highway runs roughly northeast for a distance of about 30 mi and ends where it meets State Road 62, east of the town of Lanesville.

 Northern section

 The northern portion is a north–south road in Bartholomew and Jackson counties.
 Its southern terminus is at State Road 250 in the small town of Dudleytown a few miles south of Seymour; the highway runs north through Seymour to Columbus, a distance of about 26 mi, and ends where it meets Indiana State Road 46.